AurelicButter/Myneworm/.github/CONTRIBUTING.md

 To setup Myneworm locally, please refer to the following steps in order to setup correctly.

-1. Install dependancies & verify that Myneworm's API is online
+1. Install dependencies & verify that Myneworm's API is online
 2. Run `npm start` to build and launch the website
 3. Visit the address given on successful launch